 Super easy to get to (assuming there isn't any major construction on Snoqualmie Pass), the city of Cle Elum offers lots of outdoor family fun including hiking, biking, horseback riding and water activities on Lake Cle Elum where you can rent boats, jet skis and more.
 The city of Rosyln (remember the TV show Northern Exposure?) is a great place to explore with kids and to grab a meal at The World Famous Brick Salon, Roslyn Cafe or Roslyn Village Pizza.

 Stay at: Suncadia Resort, A Destination Hotel for a posh experience yet casual, kid-friendly and a bit adventurous.
 Families visiting Suncadia can enjoy golfing, biking, hiking trails and horseback riding as well as fab hotel amenities.
-Kids will love the ice cream socials in the lobby, s'mores around the campfire and the brand-new pool and Backyard BBQs at Suncadia's Nelson Farm.
+Kids will love the ice cream socials in the lobby, nightly s'mores around the campfire and the new pool and Backyard BBQs at Suncadia's Nelson Farm.
 And everyone in your crew will love the Suncadia Club Swim & Fitness Center (with two indoor water slides, an indoor pool and a ginormous outdoor pool with poolside service) as well as the fine and casual dining options, outdoor amphitheater and spa services.
 Check Suncadia’s website for special end-of-summer packages.

 Stay at: Campbell’s Resort, Wapato Point, Mountain View Lodge & Resort or Lake Chelan Shores for a quintessential laid-back family resort experience.
 Or grab a few other families and rent a lakefront house.